-All Alvernia University employees (faculty, staff, administrators) are expected to report actual or suspected sexual harassment or retaliation to appropriate officials immediately, though there are some limited exceptions.
-The following are mandated reporters:
+All Alvernia University employees (faculty, staff, administrators) who are not identified in this policy as confidential employees are mandated reporters and are required to report actual or suspected Sex Based Harassment or retaliation to the Title IX Coordinator immediately,

+Mandated reporters include, but are not limited to, the following:

-- Fulltime professional and administrative staff - Coaches - Advisors to student clubs and organizations - Faculty members - Residence life staff (resident counselors, resident assistants, and hall directors)
+- Fulltime professional and administrative staff - Coaches - Advisors to student clubs and organizations - Faculty members - Residence life staff (resident counselors, resident assistants, and hall directors) - Student Staff including but not limited to, work study, graduate assistant, Peer Mentor, Orientation Weekend Leaders, Golden Guides, etc.

 In order to make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
-On campus, some resources may maintain confidentiality and are not required to report actual or suspected sexual harassment or retaliation.
-They may offer options and resources without any obligation to inform an outside agency or campus official unless a Complainant has requested the information be shared.
+On campus, some resources may maintain confidentiality and are not required to report actual or suspected Sex Based Harassment or retaliation.
+They may offer options and resources without any obligation to inform an outside agency or campus official unless a Complainant has requested the information be shared and the allegations be investigated by Alvernia University.